schubmat/DecisionCapture/README.md

 # DecisionCapture
-This repository is used to publish and share templates and guides on capturing decision in agile software development.
-It is part of our research on rationale management in agile software development.
+This repository is used to publish and share templates and guidelines on capturing decision in agile software development.
+It is part of our research on decision management in agile software development.